gjbex/atools/docs/install.md

-Note that the Python run time dependency is "hidden" within `atools` configuration, and is only required from within the bash wrapper scripts, so using `atools` will not polute any environment variables except `PATH`.
+Note that the Python run time dependency is "hidden" within `atools` configuration, and is only required from within the bash wrapper scripts, so using `atools` will not pollute any environment variables except `PATH`.